Fleming-Society/PCB-Challenge/README.md

 - **2nd place:** £100
 - **3rd place:** £50

 - All participants who submit a valid entry will receive a certificate of participation, a 10$ coupon on orders above 30$ for PCBWay and a PCB ruler from PCBWay.
+To be classified as a participant you must actually complete the PCB, this meaning that all the connections have been connected with a trace.
+Auto trace does not count.

 Expect the results to be announced within a week or two from the end date of the challenge.